 10-Minute Museum: Climate Crisis Mathematics

 This is a travelling museum you can visit in only 10 minutes.
-From 01.06.22 until 04.08.22 the exhibition is shown at experimenta in Heidelberg.
 You learn how mathematical models help us understand global warming and predict changes in the climate.

 The Gulf Stream